-We found that the Council complied with all applicable PIIA requirements for fiscal year 2023.
+We found that the Council complied with all applicable PIIA requirements for fiscal year 2024.
 The Council (1) published its payment integrity information with its annual financial statement; (2) posted its annual financial statement on the agency website; (3) conducted IP risk assessments for each program with annual outlays greater than \$10 million at least once in the last three years; and (4) adequately concluded whether the program is likely to make IPs and UPs above or below the statutory threshold.
 Six of the ten PIIA requirements were not applicable to the Council because the Council did not have any programs susceptible to significant IPs.

 We reviewed the Council's AFR and any accompanying information and noted that the Council included improper payment information in the PIIA section.
-We also noted that the Council published its AFR on its website and included a link to Paymentaccuracy.gov in its AFR.
-We reviewed the Council's payment integrity information on Paymentaccuracy.gov and noted that the Council provided its payment integrity information during the fiscal year 2023 Payment Integrity Annual Data Call.
+We also noted that the Council published its AFR on its website and included a link to PaymentAccuracy.gov in its AFR.
+We reviewed the Council's payment integrity information on PaymentAccuracy.gov and noted that the Council provided its payment integrity information during the fiscal year 2024 OMB payment integrity data call.

-We also reviewed the Council's agency survey submission to OMB's Annual Data Call and determined that the information submitted is complete and supports the information published on Paymentaccuracy.gov.
-We noted during our review that the Council did not perform risk assessments for its programs that have outlays over \$10 million because the Council is on its second year of a three-year risk assessment cycle and therefore, was not required to perform risk assessments in fiscal year 2023.
+We also reviewed the Council's agency survey submission to OMB's annual data call and determined that the information submitted is complete and supports the information published on PaymentAccuracy.gov.
+We noted during our review that the Council did not perform risk assessments for its programs that have outlays over \$10 million because the Council is on its third year of a three-year risk assessment cycle and therefore, was not required to perform risk assessments in fiscal year 2024.
+In addition, the Council did not have any new programs to assess in fiscal year 2024.
 The Council plans to perform its next risk assessments in fiscal year 2025.
-In our report OIG-23-025, Audit of the Gulf Coast Ecosystem Restoration Council's Compliance with PIIA of 2019 for Fiscal Year 2022, we noted that the Council performed a qualitative risk assessment of its programs utilizing the Bureau of the Fiscal Service Administrative Resource Center's risk assessment questionnaire that resulted in a low-risk rating for the Council's overall fund group.
+In our report OIG-23-025, Audit of the Gulf Coast Ecosystem Restoration Council's Compliance with PIIA of 2019 for Fiscal Year 2022, we noted that the Council performed a qualitative risk assessment of its programs during fiscal year 2022 utilizing the Bureau of the Fiscal Service Administrative Resource Center's risk assessment questionnaire that resulted in a low-risk rating for the Council's overall fund group.

-For Fiscal Year 2023, we noted that Council did not perform a recovery audit.
+For fiscal year 2024, we noted the Council did not perform a recovery audit.
 The Council determined that conducting recovery audits would not be a cost-effective endeavor.
 The Council's determination was based on historical data showing a low occurrence of improper payments and the fact that the cost associated with conducting a formal recovery audit outweighs the benefits.
-Specifically, the Council's fiscal year 2022 recovery audit cost the agency \$4737.48 while only one improper payment was identified and collected, amounting to \$16.88.